 Jehoshaphat made ships of Tharshish to go to Ophir for gold: but they went not; for the ships were broken at Eziongeber. ~1 Kings 22:48

-We see an ambitious PURSUIT.
+We see an ambitious pursuit.

-Jehoshaphat spent an exorbitant amount of money having ships constructed and built at Tarshish for the purpose of going to Ophir for gold.
+Jehoshaphat spent an exorbitant amount of money having ships constructed at Tarshish for the purpose of going to Ophir for gold.
 Ships made in Tarshish were reputed to be the best made ships in the world.
-They were made of the most durable wood, and constructed by the best ship craftsmen in the world.
+They were made of the most durable wood and constructed by the best ship craftsmen in the world.
 There would be great confidence in this workmanship to endure any maritime travel.
-Jehoshaphat desired to increase gold holdings and went forward using human ingenuity and business acumen.
+Jehoshaphat desired to increase his gold holdings and went forward using human ingenuity and business acumen.
 This was a pursuit that he thought made good business sense and did not require spiritual counsel.
-His sight was on the wealth he would have when the ships returned.
+His sight was on the wealth that he would have when the ships returned.

-We see an adverse PRECLUSION.
+We see an adverse preclusion.

 We are told, “But they went not; for the ships were broken at Eziongeber.”
 Jehoshaphat’s fleet never made it to Ophir.
 The journey was cut short.
 The ships ran aground in an area frequented by ships.
 Every one of these ships was broken and beyond repair.
 God stopped the well-laid plans of Jehoshaphat.
 God precluded him from accomplishing what he thought would be a simple pursuit that would lead to much wealth.
 God broke his ships.
-Can you imagine what went on his mind when he got word of the broken ships?
-Can you imagine the feeling of loss he felt when he heard the ships were broken?
+Can you imagine what went on in Jehoshaphat's mind when he got word of the broken ships?
+Can you imagine the feeling of loss that he felt when he heard that the ships were broken?

-We see the apparent PROPHECY.
+We see the apparent prophesy.

-We see the absolute PRINCIPLE.
+We see the absolute principle.

 Be careful of having plans that do not have God’s blessing.
 It can be very costly and embarrassing when God has to break your ships.